-Loans and receivables are subsequently measured at amortised cost using the EIR method, less impairment losses.
+Loans and receivables are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method, net of any provision for impairment losses.

 The EIR method is used to allocate interest income or expense over the relevant period and is equivalent to the rate that exactly discounts estimated future cash payments or receipts (including fees and other transaction costs) through the expected life (or when this cannot be reliably predicted, the contractual term) of the financial instrument to the net carrying amount of the financial asset or financial liability.
 Revisions to expected future net cash flows will necessitate an adjustment to the carrying value with a consequential recognition of an income or expense in Statement of Comprehensive Income.